particle-iot/docs/src/content/javascript.md

 ### Client side

-#### Including SparkJS
+#### Including ParticleJS

-SparkJS can be included using bower:
+ParticleJS can be included using bower:

 ```shell
 $ bower install spark
 ```

-Alternately, you can pull in SparkJS from the JSDelivr and simply include the script in your HTML.
+Alternately, you can pull in ParticleJS from the JSDelivr and simply include the script in your HTML.

 ```html
 <script type="text/javascript" src="//cdn.jsdelivr.net/sparkjs/0.4.2/spark.min.js">